Jidoka: Theory and Meaning explained

 It’s Your Turn

 What do you think?
-Is Jidoka applicable in your personal or professional environment?
+Is this principle applicable in your personal or professional environment?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for good and lean process management?

 Share your experience and knowledge in the comments box below.